-en-US source Spanish for Spain The disk is full.
+en-US source es-MX target The disk is full.
 You cannot save this file.
 Disco lleno.
 No se puede guardar el archivo.

 Quite often error messages in English take exclamation marks.
 There is no need to transfer those exclamation marks to the Spanish translation.